-A client told me she’s recently seen a TV show about accents and discrimination in professions.
+A client tells me she’s just seen a TV show about accents and discrimination in professions.
 I didn’t see the programme, but it doesn’t surprise me, because in a recent poll, 27% of the population believe that they’ve been discriminated against because of their accent.

-There is a tribal language in chambers.
-They are all in there to get the work and yes some accents can be a barrier.
+There is a sort of tribal language in chambers.
 A strong south London or cockney accent may appear to be too bullish for when you are presenting an argument.
-It is not difficult to soften a strong London accent, but when you are happy with the way you speak, why would you?
-It’s more difficult to get a defined cockney accent when you speak RP (standard English).
+It depends on how you use the accent.
+It is not difficult to soften a strong London accent, but when you are happy with your accent, you can learn to vary your speech patterns.
+It’s difficult to get a defined cockney accent when you speak RP (standard English).
 I’ve done it with an RP speaker on a BBC documentary about London accents.
+Soon to be posted on our YouTube channel.
 He went around Shepherd’s Bush market buying fruit and veg and then the market stall holders he bought from, were asked where they thought he was from.
 They all said, “from around here”, which was great …and a relief.

-Everyone likes accents, as long as they are clear.
-They give colour and personality to the speaker.
 In professions where the terminology and vocabulary is complex, it’s important to be clear.
-If you put stress and intonation on a word or phrase that differs from standard English, then it can be confusing and in the legal and medical professions it’s crucial that there can be no mistakes.
+If you put stress and intonation on a word or phrase that differs from standard English, then it can be confusing and it’s crucial that there are no mistakes.

-There are groups of lawyers in charities, who sponsor talented young people of school age, who would not normally be given the opportunity to go to Oxford or Cambridge or enter the bar.
+There are groups of lawyers, who sponsor talented young people of school age, who want to enter the legal profession but who would not normally be given the opportunity.
+You can find these charities through libaries or your local authority education department.